Q: I’ve heard that the controlled act of psychotherapy fully comes into effect January 2020. What does this mean for supervision?

 Q: As a member of CRPO, am I allowed to be supervised by a psychologist?

-The short answer is yes, but understand that you and your clinical supervisor would be operating within the regulatory frameworks of two distinct professions.
-CPO members have a duty to maintain the standards of the psychology profession, just as members of CRPO must uphold the standards of the psychotherapy profession.
+The short answer is yes – see here for more information about who can supervise who.
+Understand that you and your clinical supervisor would be operating within the regulatory frameworks of two distinct professions.
+Members of the College of Psychologists of Ontario (CPO) have a duty to maintain the standards of the psychology profession, just as members of CRPO must uphold the standards of the psychotherapy profession.

 As a member of CRPO, if you are required to receive clinical supervision for registration purposes, you must assure that your clinical supervisor meets the criteria set out in the definition of clinical supervisor.
 In addition, your relationship with any clinical supervisor must not interfere with your ability to abide by the Professional Practice Standards for RPs.